-The Authority has pledged to integrate programmatic IAMFs consistent with (1) the Final Program Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for the Proposed California High-Speed Train System (Authority and FRA 2005), (2) the Bay Area to Central Valley High-Speed Train (HST) Program Environmental Impact Report/Environmental Impact Statement (EIR/EIS) (Authority and FRA 2008), and (3) the Bay Area to Central Valley High-Speed Train (HST) Partially Revised Final Program Environmental Impact Report (EIR) (Authority 2012b) into the HSR project.
+The Authority has pledged to integrate programmatic IAMFs consistent with (1) the 2005 Statewide Program EIR/EIS, (2) the 2008 Bay Area to Central Valley Program EIR/EIS, and (3) the 2012 Partially Revised Final Program EIR into the HSR project.
 The Authority would implement these features during project design and construction, as relevant to the HSR project section, to avoid or reduce impacts.
 These IAMFs are incorporated into the project design and construction and would avoid or minimize the environmental or community impacts.
 Each IAMF is described below and discussed further under each impact statement.